-Ben’s Total Health for the prostate helps to actively shrink the prostate gland.
-Total Health contains 23 all-natural ingredients, including the most effective ingredients for prostate health including Beta Sitosterol, Quercetin, Vitamin D. Ben’s Total Health doctors ensure all 23 essential ingredients in Total Health are present in clinically significant doses.
-They also use 100% natural, plant-based vegicaps which are easier to swallow and odor free.
+Ben’s Total Health for the prostate helps to actively shrink the prostate gland and contains 23 all-natural ingredients, including Beta Sitosterol, Quercetin, and Vitamin D in clinically significant doses.
+They also use 100% natural, plant-based vegicaps which are easier to swallow.

 Total Health is manufactured in a GMP accredited and FDA authorized facility in the USA.
 Their products undergo independent, third party US-based laboratory testing to ensure the highest quality, safety & effectiveness.